okekec/Disaster-Response-Project/README.md

 ### Project Details

 #### Project Components
-1. ETL Pipeline
-In a Python script, *process_data.py*, write a data cleaning pipeline that:
+1. ETL Pipeline: In a Python script, *process_data.py*, write a data cleaning pipeline that:
       - Loads the messages and categories datasets
       - Merges the two datasets
       - Cleans the data
       - Stores it in a SQLite database

-2. ML Pipeline
-In a Python script, *train_classifier.py*, write a machine learning pipeline that:
+2. ML Pipeline: In a Python script, *train_classifier.py*, write a machine learning pipeline that:
     - Loads data from the SQLite database
     - Splits the dataset into training and test sets
     - Builds a text processing and machine learning pipeline